wuwangyang24/ddpm-ood-FM/README.md

 output_root=/root/for/saved/models
 ```

-## Run with DDPM
+## Run with FM
-We'll use the example of FashionMNIST as an in-distribution dataset and [SVHN,CIFAR10, CelebA] as out-of-distribution datasets.

 ### Download and process datasets
+We use 3 datasets in this project: Fashionmnist, CIFAR10, SVHN.
+Use the following command to download datasets
 ```bash
 python src/data/get_computer_vision_datasets.py --data_root=${data_root}
 ```